danish17/danish17/README.md

 ---
 I am Danish Shakeel, a CSE undergrad from Kashmir.
 I currently work at rtCamp as a WordPress Engineer.
 I am in a superposition of four states: development, quantum computing, machine learning and football.

-> I am not an exceptional programmer, but I can get things done.

 💻 I work with: `.py`, `.php`, `.js`, `.html`, `.css`, `.ai`, `.cpp`, `raspi`

 🔬 Research Areas: `machine learning`, `healthcare`, `quantum computing`